gottesmm/swift/docs/SemanticARC.md

       return %result : $()
     }

 The key reason to have the guarantee_lifetime/destroy_lifetime_guarantee is that it encapsulates via the use-def list the region where the lifetime of the object is guaranteed.

+[EE] I don't understand why we need guarantee_lifetime/destroy_lifetime_guarantee.
+Seems to me that even without that the value can be proved to be guaranteed in that region.

 Once this is done, we then perform the @owned -> @guaranteed optimization [[3]](#footnote-3):

     sil @switch : $@convention(thin) (@guaranteed Optional<Builtin.NativeObject>) ->  () {
     bb0(%0 : @guaranteed $Optional<Builtin.NativeObject>):